 6. Your vagina is more vulnerable to infection

-Topical antifungals are preferred as a first line of defense, especially in light of a recent study that linked the common oral medication fluconazole (Diflucan) to a possible increased likelihood of miscarriage.
+Topical antifungals are preferred as a first line of defense, especially in light of

 You may want to look into alternative remedies and lifestyle changes before trying any oral medication.